 And speaking of misinformation, let us review what the following quotation says about how Facebook “informs” its users.

 But before local news started collapsing, thanks partly to the advertiser exodus to Facebook and Google, newspapers used this model to fulfill their responsibilities to educate readers and hold those in power to account.
 Facebook does the opposite: It narrows its users’ interests and fuels their ignorance with lies and misinformation. – The Nation

-In this way, Facebook not only extracts massive revenues from traditional media, but it also presents poor quality information to its users.
-I found this exact same issue with respect to LinkedIn, as I cover in the article How LinkedIn Degraded as a Content Platform.
+In this way, Facebook extracts massive revenues from traditional media and presents poor quality information to its users.
+I found this same issue concerning LinkedIn, as I cover in the article How LinkedIn Degraded as a Content Platform.
 LinkedIn does not low the natural interests of its users to drive their interests in shares.
-It de-emphasizes non-promotional content, content that might be critical of large powerful entities (like the type of content Brightwork Research & Analysis shared on LinkedIn), and drives users down the lowest common denominator.
+It de-emphasizes non-promotional content that might be critical of large, powerful entities (like the type of content Brightwork Research & Analysis shared on LinkedIn).
+It drives users down the lowest common denominator.
 LinkedIn is particularly in favor of “positive” posts shared by employees of multi-billion dollar companies that praise their products.
-Employees at these firms then like each other’s promotional, and more often than not deceptive and brainless shares, and LinkedIn views these as “authentic engagement.”
+Employees at these firms then like each other’s promotional, and more often than not, deceptive and brainless shares, and LinkedIn views these as “authentic engagement.”

 Facebook is Designed to Amplify Lies?